scverse/cookiecutter-scverse/{{cookiecutter.project_name}}/docs/template_usage.md

 ### Using VCS-based versioning

-By default, the template uses hard-coded version numbers that are set in `pyproject.toml` and [managed with bump2version](contributing.md#publishing-a-release).
+By default, the template uses hard-coded version numbers that are set in `pyproject.toml`.
 If you prefer to have your project automatically infer version numbers from git tags, it is straightforward to switch to vcs-based versioning using [hatch-vcs][].

 In `pyproject.toml` add the following changes, and you are good to go!